-Another interesting fact about this system is that; PSR J 1719-1438b orbits PSR J 1719-1438 once in every 2.17 hours and is located at about 600,000 km, i.e the distance between this planet and the star is slightly less than Sun's diameter.
+Another interesting fact about this system is that; PSR J 1719-1438b orbits PSR J 1719-1438 once every 2.17 hours and is located at about 600,000 km, i.e the distance between this planet and the star is slightly less than Sun's diameter.
 That means this whole system would fit within the volume of our Sun.

 4. HD 140283: The Star That's Older Than The Universe!

 However, the exact age of the star and the universe cannot be predicted.
 There are uncertainties in the value.
-The age of this star is 14.46 ± 0.8 billions years.
-If you consider the lower limit i.e. if you minus 0.8 billion years it will come out to be 13.66 billion years, which is younger than the age of the universe i.e 13.79 ± 0.021 billions years.
+The age of this star is 14.46 ± 0.8 billion years.
+If you consider the lower limit i.e. if you minus 0.8 billion years it will come out to be 13.66 billion years, which is younger than the age of the universe i.e 13.79 ± 0.021 billion years.
 However, if you consider the upper limit, then it will be older than the universe.
-I guess we'll never know which one is it (or maybe in distant future), but it's a possibility, according to the current calculation methods.
+I guess we'll never know which one is it (or maybe in the distant future), but it's a possibility, according to the current calculation methods.

-Also known as the "Methuselah star", it is located about 190 light years away from us, in the constellation of Libra.
+Also known as the "Methuselah star", it is located about 190 light-years away from us, in the constellation of Libra.

 This star was born in a primeval dwarf galaxy and was later on gravitationally shredded and devoured by our emerging Milky Way galaxy over 12 billion years ago.
 It has an elongated orbit that encircles the milky way.
 Hence, it passes through our solar neighborhood, making it visible to naked eyes, with a speed of 800,000 miles per hour!